Tattoo Meaning

 An Ainu iyomante (bear-sending ceremony) illustrated by Hirasawa Byōzan (1875).
 Bear tattoos in North American Indigenous-influenced design reference the bear's role as guardian, healer, and family protector in traditions from Ainu to Lakota; these designs raise cultural-appropriation considerations when worn by non-Indigenous people outside an established relationship with the source tradition.
 Hirasawa Byōzan (平沢屏山), woodblock print, 1875.
 Public domain via Wikimedia Commons.

 Bear tattoos most commonly mean strength, protection, and solitary inward power.
-See our bear spirit-animal page for the Finno-Ugric ceremonial, Ainu iyomante, Greek Brauron, and Anglo-Saxon kenning traditions.
+The Finno-Ugric ceremonial, Ainu iyomante, and Greek Brauron bear traditions each add historical depth to the modern reading.
 Haida-influenced Northwest Coast formline bear tattoos carry specific cultural-sensitivity concerns.
 California state-bear civic imagery (1846 Bear Flag) is a distinct regional American tradition.

 Frequently asked